aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 Do not mistake temptation for opportunity.

-Last update: Mon Sep 22 05:09:57 2025
+Last update: Tue Sep 23 05:09:45 2025

 ### Let's play! 🎮